betocostadev/varipaletti/README.md

 # Väripaletti

-Väripaletti (Color pallet) is a Color pallet app where you can find a select colors as you need.
+Väripaletti (Color palette) is a Color palette app where you can find a select colors as you need.
-You can also create your own color pallet and save it.
+You can also create your own color palette and save it.

 ## About